 From the park, retrace your route back along Sacajawea Park Road; just after leaving the park, turn left to head west on Ainsworth Avenue for 2.8 miles.
 Turn left onto South 10th Avenue to head south, and toward the Columbia River, where you’ll reach the de facto symbol of the Tri-Cities: the Ed Hendler Bridge, informally known around here as the Cable Bridge.
 Connecting Pasco and Kennewick, this structure was completed in 1978 and is illuminated with white lights every night.

-Continue following Columbia Park Trail east for one mile as it ducks under the Cable Bridge and arrives at Columbia Drive.
-Turn right to head west – does this stretch of road look familiar? – and follow signs for US-395 southbound at the double roundabouts.
+Continue following Columbia Park Trail east for a mile as it ducks under the Cable Bridge and arrives at Columbia Drive.
+Turn right to head west – does this stretch of road look familiar?
+Follow the signs for U.S. 395 southbound at the double roundabouts.

 Return to 10th Avenue, continue heading west for two miles and then turn right at Columbia Center Boulevard.
 Here you head north, toward the Columbia River and through some of the busiest areas of Kennewick; lodgings and eateries line the road along this stretch.

-Follow Columbia Center Boulevard north to the Highway 240 onramp, and head west; nearly four miles later, the freeway becomes George Washington Way, the entrance to Richland.
+Follow Columbia Center Boulevard north to the Highway 240 onramp, and head west; nearly 4 miles later, the freeway becomes George Washington Way, the entrance to Richland.

 – Top image of Cable Bridge and Clover Island with the Columbia River.
 Photo by Aloha Dave Getty Images.